 Taking other factors into account

-The swing model, however, cannot take into account the individual characteristics of each riding.
+The swing model alone, however, cannot take into account the individual characteristics of each riding.
 Other factors need to be taken into account.

 This would seem to be reflection of the difference between a first-time incumbent and a veteran incumbent.
 A veteran has a more solid base of support that is harder to move in either direction, whereas a sophomore is now a much safer bet compared to when they first ran for election.
 They have a record of winning, whereas in the previous election they had none.

-Accordingly, when a party is down in support in a poll incumbents are given a "bonus" usually worth three to five points.
-When a party is up sophomores are given a bonus worth about one to two points while veterans are penalized by about that much.
+Accordingly, when a party is losing support incumbents are given a "bonus" usually worth three to five points, while when a party is gaining sophomores are given a bonus worth about one to two points while veterans are penalized by about that much.
 When the incumbent is not running for re-election, the party is penalized accordingly.

-The effect of having star candidates on the ballot is the largest bonus of the projection model, usually worth about five points.
-Based on the results of an analysis conducted in November 2010, star candidates improve their party's performance in the vast majority of cases, though the classification of star candidates is difficult to determine.
-This is one of the purely subjective aspects of the model, as I have to determine whether a candidate should be considered a "star" or not.
-This is usually quite obvious, and one of the biggest determinant factors is whether a candidate is widely considered as a star in the media (which in and of itself plays a role in how a candidate is seen by voters).
+Star candidates improve their party's performance in the vast majority of cases, though the classification of star candidates is one of the purely subjective aspects of the model, as I have to determine whether a candidate should be considered a "star" or not.
+This is usually quite obvious, and one of the biggest determinant factors is whether a candidate is widely considered as a star in the media, which has its own effect on how the candidate is perceived by voters, or by the party itself, in terms of profile and resources the party pours into a candidate's riding.
 Star candidates are usually former MPs or cabinet ministers, party leaders, or well-known figures from the private sector.

 The presence of independents can also be difficult to model.
-If an independent politician is running for re-election as an independent, their vote is dropped by about one-eighth from the previous election, as has occurred in other cases.
+If an independent politician is running for re-election as an independent, their vote is dropped marginally from the previous election, as has occurred in other cases.
 The same penalty is applied to popular independent candidates who were never elected.
-Independents who left or were forced out of their party caucuses are treated differently.
+Politicians who left or were forced out of their party caucuses and are running for re-election as independents are treated differently.
 Based on an analysis of previous cases, these candidates take a proportion of their vote share from the previous election based on the circumstances of their departure from caucus.
 Those who depart for positive reasons retain much more of their support than those who leave in disgrace.
 When the circumstances are hard to define, an average proportion is used.
-Those votes come directly from the party the candidate left.
+A no-incumbent penalty is applied to the party the candidate left.

 By-elections are also taken into account.
 When the result of a by-election was significantly different from the results of the previous general election, the proportional swing is applied to the by-elections results based on how current polling levels differ from where the parties stood in the polls at the time of the by-election.